 A new line of painter's tape was set opposite to create crisp lines on that backsplash.

-Up close, you can see those little imperfections, but overall I'm delighted with the result.
+You can see those little imperfections up close, but overall, I'm delighted with the result.

 I love my new powder room!!